 If you pass the exam, you will be sent the following forms to apply for the license:

 - Sponsor Evaluation Form.
 Your sponsor must be a currently licensed NYS General or Master Falconer

 - Falconry Housing Facility and Equipment (Mews) Inspection Form.

 Follow the instructions to complete the forms.
 Once submitted to DEC's Special Licenses Unit, it will take approximately 45 days to process your application and mail your license.

 Federal U.S. Fish and Wildlife Falconry Permit

-After receiving a New York State Falconry License, applicants will also need to apply for and receive a federal falconry permit.
+Falconers are also required to have a federal falconry permit in addition to a New York State Falconry License.
 The application and instructions may be downloaded from the U.S. Fish and Wildlife Service (USFWS) at: http://forms.fws.gov/3-200-11.pdf

 Current Licensed Falconers